GIQ: Benchmarking 3D Geometric Reasoning of Vision Foundation Models with Simulated and Real Polyhedra: Dataset

 \subsection{3D Shapes}

-We construct our dataset around a comprehensive collection of polyhedral classes that systematically vary geometric complexity, symmetry properties, and topological regularity.
-We begin with the \textit{Platonic solids}, comprising exactly five regular convex polyhedra: tetrahedron, cube, octahedron, dodecahedron, and icosahedron.
+We considered a comprehensive collection of polyhedral classes systematically varying in geometric complexity, symmetry properties, and topological regularity.
+We began with the \textit{Platonic solids}, comprising exactly five regular convex polyhedra: tetrahedron, cube, octahedron, dodecahedron, and icosahedron.
 Relaxing the condition that all faces must be identical but retaining vertex-transitivity and edge-transitivity yields the broader set of \textit{Archimedean solids}, consisting of 13 convex polyhedra whose faces are regular polygons of more than one type, arranged symmetrically around each vertex.

-Taking the dual polyhedra of the Archimedean solids leads to the 13 \textit{Catalan solids} \cite{catalan1865memoire}, which retain vertex uniformity of the dual but not the regularity of polygonal faces.
-Each Catalan solid thus has congruent faces but allows variation in vertex configurations.
-Further relaxing these uniformity conditions—removing the requirement for vertex- and face-transitivity entirely—produces the family of \textit{Johnson solids} , comprising 92 strictly convex polyhedra with regular polygonal faces but lacking overall vertex uniformity \cite{Johnson1966,zalgaller1969convex}.

-To further enrich the diversity of shapes in our dataset, we incorporate \textit{stellations}, geometric constructions formed by extending the faces or edges of polyhedra until they intersect again, creating more complex, nonconvex forms.
-Specifically, we include selected stellations of the octahedron, dodecahedron, icosahedron, cuboctahedron, and icosidodecahedron \cite{coxeter2012fifty}.
-Additionally, we include various \textit{compound polyhedra}—structures formed by the symmetric combination of multiple polyhedra (e.g., compound of cube and octahedron, compound of dodecahedron and icosahedron).
+Taking the dual polyhedra of the Archimedean solids leads to the 13 \textit{Catalan solids}~\citep{catalan1865memoire}.
+Each Catalan solid has congruent faces but allows variation in vertex configurations.
+Removing the requirement for vertex and face transitivity entirely produces the family of \textit{Johnson solids}, comprising 92 strictly convex polyhedra with regular polygonal faces but lacking vertex uniformity~\citep{Johnson1966,zalgaller1969convex}.
+To further enrich the diversity of shapes in our dataset, we incorporated \textit{stellations}, geometric constructions formed by extending the faces or edges of polyhedra until they intersect again, creating more complex, nonconvex forms.
+We included selected stellations of the octahedron, dodecahedron, icosahedron, cuboctahedron, and icosidodecahedron~\citep{coxeter2012fifty}.
+Additionally, we included various \textit{compound polyhedra}: structures formed by the symmetric combination of multiple polyhedra (e.g., compound of cube and octahedron, and compound of dodecahedron and icosahedron).
 Both stellations and compound polyhedra significantly enhance structural complexity, introducing intricate symmetry properties and challenging visual configurations.

-Finally, we consider the complete set of polyhedra described by Wenninger \cite{Wenninger1971}, encompassing 119 shapes in total.
-Beyond Platonic, Archimedean, and stellations, this set includes the \textit{Kepler-Poinsot solids}, four nonconvex regular polyhedra, as well as a collection of nonconvex uniform polyhedra exhibiting a wide array of geometric and topological complexities.
+Finally, we considered the complete set of polyhedra described by \cite{Wenninger1971}, encompassing 119 shapes in total.
+Beyond Platonic, Archimedean, and stellations, this set includes the \textit{Kepler-Poinsot solids}, and a collection of nonconvex polyhedra exhibiting a wide array of geometric and topological complexities.